Choosing the Right Bird Food

-It may seem that feeding your pet bird is simple; birds eat bird seed, right?
+It may seem that feeding your pet bird is simple.
+Birds eat bird seed, right?
 Well, this is true, but pet birds actually need a wide variety of foods to stay healthy.
-A proper diet will also help your bird live longer and have more energy; achieving this entails feeding your bird other foods in addition to seeds.
+A proper diet will also help your bird live longer and have more energy.
+Achieving this means feeding your bird other foods in addition to seeds.

 Pet Bird Food Dos

 A pet bird’s dietary requirements vary according to the bird’s breed and age, so check with your veterinarian for specific recommendations.
 In general, a healthy diet for your bird will include:

 - Fresh water